KostivAndrii/learning/ansible/README.md

    **jenkins_admin_password**

-Password stored in $ANSIBLE_VAULT - you should set your own password with or without VAULT.
+Password for jenkins admin user stored in $ANSIBLE_VAULT - you should set your own password with or without VAULT.

 To run this playbook you should setup 2 VM with present Vagrantfile and run playbook.yml with keys